CSC 234 Data Visualization

 packages can be a task in itself.
 Alternatively, you can

-use our CS lab iMacs, which already has these installed.
+use our CS lab machines, which already have these packages installed.

 We have three lab spaces: